 Home Buying Fees

 Interpreting these fees is challenging enough let alone trying to negotiate with them.
 Before you can ask for concessions you need to understand them.
-Some small wins can have a significant long term financial impact.
+Some small wins in your negotiations can have a significant long term financial impact.

 The purchase price of the home is only one part of the total cost of the purchase.
 There are nearly an infinite amount of strings you can attach to the deal for others to absorb.

 Once you understand the fees, get creative in preparing your list of strings in the negotiation with the seller and the broker.
 From touching up the paint, fixing a leak, adding a warranty, to reducing broker costs…everything is on the table.
 This is perhaps one of the most important negotiation a buyer will make in their lifetime in terms of long term financial impact.